Bartapapa/legend/docs/class/magicuser.md

 <b>3: Improved subtlety.</b> Nobody can tell if you're casting this spell.

-<b>4: Improved strength.</b> Targets have a bane to resist the spell.
+<b>4: Improved strength.</b> The spell has a boon on attack or power rolls.

 <b>5: Improved effect.</b> The spell does more of what it already does.
 1d6 becomes 2d6 or 1d6+2, whatever.